Configure First Hop Security

 Before you begin

-• Make sure that the nv overlay evpn command is configured.
+• Ensure you configure the nv overlay evpn command.

-• Make sure that the DHCP Snooping, DAI and IPSG features are enabled.
-For more information see Prerequisites for DHCP Snooping section.
+• Ensure you enable the DHCP Snooping, DAI, and IPSG features.
+For more information see the Prerequisites for DHCP Snooping section.

-• Make sure that DHCP snooping and DAI are enabled on all the VXLAN nodes.
+• Ensure you enable the DHCP Snooping and DAI features on all the VXLAN nodes.
 For more information on configuration, see Configuring DHCP Snooping section of Cisco Nexus 9000 Series NX-OS Security Configuration Guide.

-• Make sure that DHCP snooping trust and ARP inspection trust are enabled on interfaces connected to the DHCP server nodes.
+• Ensure you enable the DHCP Snooping trust and ARP inspection trust on interfaces connected to the DHCP server nodes.
 For more information on configuration, see Configuring DHCP Snooping section of Cisco Nexus 9000 Series NX-OS Security Configuration Guide.

-• Make sure that IP Source Guard is enabled on the interfaces connected to the DHCP client nodes.
+• Ensure you enable the IP Source Guard feature on the interfaces connected to the DHCP client nodes.
 For more information on configuration, see Configuring DHCP Snooping section of Cisco Nexus 9000 Series NX-OS Security Configuration Guide.

 Step 1